 - I decided to make this Swedish gnome from the dollar store as inexpensive as possible.
 I bought the mop, socks, beans, twine, AND the blush to color the nose at the dollar store.
 The socks were only $0.50, so I was able to make a $5 gnome for a Christmas decoration!

 - When you glue the beard on, use ample hot glue.
-The sock is stretchy and the mop is floppy so the hot glue is more likely to release if you don’t use enough.
+The sock is stretchy and the mop is floppy so the hot glue is more likely to release if you don’t use enough along the bottom edge–or top edge, as it were.

 - If you want to use a wooden bead or clay creation for the gnome nose, use one which is just under 2-inches so it really stands out.